KirillBaranov/kb-labs-plugin-template/docs/architecture.md

 The plugin template adopts a **functional folder organization** aligned with KB Labs ecosystem standards.
 The goal is to keep surfaces thin, provide clear boundaries, and make code discoverable for new contributors.

+> **📌 Important:** Before diving into architecture, familiarize yourself with the [Naming Convention](./naming-convention.md) - the mandatory "Pyramid Rule" that all KB Labs packages must follow.

 ## Overview

 **Philosophy:** Organize by product surface (CLI, REST, Studio) rather than architectural layers (domain, application, infrastructure).